Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights

-The Detroit Lions (0-4) have an expected difficult fight to break their four-game losing streak as they are heavy 10-point underdogs against the Minnesota Vikings (1-3) on Sunday, October 10, 2021 at U.S. Bank Stadium.
-The point total is 49.
+The Detroit Lions (0-4) are double-digit, 10-point underdogs as they attempt to halt their four-game losing streak in a matchup with the Minnesota Vikings (1-3) on Sunday, October 10, 2021 at U.S. Bank Stadium.
+The contest has a point total of 49.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.